AdobeDocs/destination-sdk.en/help/configure-destination-instructions.md

 ---
 description: This page describes how to use the reference information in Configuration options for the Destinations SDK to configure your destination using Destination SDK.
 seo-description: This page describes how to use the reference information in Configuration options for the Destinations SDK to configure your destination using Destination SDK.
-seo-title: How to use the Destination SDK to configure your destination
+seo-title: How to use Destination SDK to configure your destination
-title: How to use the Destination SDK to configure your destination
+title: How to use Destination SDK to configure your destination
 exl-id: 8fe68f3e-972a-40c5-9b63-8a51d5eff820
 ---
-# How to use the Destination SDK to configure your destination
+# How to use Destination SDK to configure your destination

 >[!IMPORTANT]